FedeHR/ham-iltonian/README.md

 # 🍖⚛️ ham-iltonian
-A Python library for encoding a variety of combinatorial optimization problems into quantum Hamiltonians.
+A Python library for encoding a variety of combinatorial optimization problems in the form of Ising Hamiltonians, based on the formulations described in "Ising Formulations of Many NP Problems" by Andrew Lucas (2014).
 The Hamiltonians have the ability to be parametrized, reflecting the effect of different factors, such as time, in challenges like TSP, MaxCut, Knapsack and Portfolio Optimization.

 Key features:
-- 🔄 Automatic conversion of classical problems to quantum Hamiltonians
+- 🔄 Automatic conversion of classical problems to Ising Hamiltonians
 - 📊 Support for multiple optimization problems (MaxCut, TSP, Knapsack, Portfolio Optimization, Number Partitioning)
 - 🔌 Integration with PennyLane for quantum simulations
 - 📈 Classical solvers included for benchmarking